DAVRUS06/DAVRUS06/README.md

 ## Hi, I’m David
 - I’m interested in software engineering
-- I’m currently learning everything
+- I’m currently learning everything needed to succeed
 - I'm currently working on building a tool to help me track items at local stores more easily

 ## Languages